openmhealth/web-visualizations/README.md

 On a chart of type `line`, a labeled horizontal rule is drawn all the way across the chart for each gridline.
 Gridlines are not drawn on bar charts.

-To create a new gridline without using the `options` object, you can alternatively call `chart.addGridline()` before the chart is rendered.
+To create a new gridline without using the `settings` object, you can alternatively call `chart.addGridline()` before the chart is rendered.

 ### Extending default appearances with ChartStyles

-To change the colors and other visual attributes of points on the chart, you can specify a `chart.styles` section in each measure in the `measures` block of the configuration `options` object.
+To change the colors and other visual attributes of points on the chart, you can specify a `chart.styles` section in each measure in the `measures` block of the configuration `settings` object.
 You can alternatively customize the chart's `ChartStyles` object before rendering the chart by calling `chart.getStylesForPlot()` and `chart.setStylesForPlot()`.
 The Plottable plot you wish to affect must be passed into these functions.

 Below are some examples of what can be done.
 See `examples/charts.html` for code samples.